enasequence/pipelite/README.md

 ### Pipelite configuration parameters

+#### Executor parameters

+Executor parameters provide default values for all ```ProcessBuilder``` stage parameters and are used in cases where the value is not overriden in ```ProcessBuilder```.

+##### Cmd executor parameters

+- pipelite.executor.cmd.host: the remote host.
+Ssh will be used if the ```host``` has been set.
+- pipelite.executor.cmd.user: the user used to connect to the remote host.
+Default value: the user who restarted the Pipelite service
+- pipelite.executor.cmd.env: the environmental variables passed to the command executor
+- pipelite.executor.cmd.workDir: the working directory where the output file and job definition files are written
+- pipelite.executor.cmd.logBytes: the number of last bytes from the output file saved in the stage log

+##### Simple LSF executor parameters

+- pipelite.executor.simpleLsf.host: the remote host.
+Ssh will be used if the ```host``` has been set.
+- pipelite.executor.simpleLsf.user: the user used to connect to the remote host.
+Default value: user who restarted the Pipelite service
+- pipelite.executor.simpleLsf.env: the environmental variables passed to the command executor
+- pipelite.executor.simpleLsf.workDir: the working directory where the output file and job definition files are written
+- pipelite.executor.simpleLsf.logBytes: the number of last bytes from the output file saved in the stage log
+- pipelite.executor.simpleLsf.queue: the queue name
+- pipelite.executor.simpleLsf.cpu: the number of requested cpus (-n option)
+- pipelite.executor.simpleLsf.memory: the amount of requested memory in MBytes (-M and -R rusage[mem=] option)
+- pipelite.executor.simpleLsf.memoryTimeout: the LSF memory duration (-R rusage[mem=:duration=] option)

+##### LSF executor parameters

+- pipelite.executor.lsf.host: the remote host.
+Ssh will be used if the ```host``` has been set.
+- pipelite.executor.lsf.user: the user used to connect to the remote host.
+Default value: user who restarted the Pipelite service
+- pipelite.executor.lsf.env: the environmental variables passed to the command executor
+- pipelite.executor.lsf.workDir: the working directory where the output file and job definition files are written
+- pipelite.executor.lsf.logBytes: the number of last bytes from the output file saved in the stage log
+- pipelite.executor.lsf.definition: the job definition resource name, file name or URL
+- pipelite.executor.lsf.format: the job definition file format: YAML, JSON, or JSDL
+- pipelite.executor.lsf.parameters: the job definition parameters applied to the job definition file.
+The key is the parameter placeholder that if found in the job definition file will be replaced with the corresponding value.

+##### AwsBatch executor parameters

+- pipelite.executor.awsBatch.region: the AWS region name
+- pipelite.executor.awsBatch.queue: the job queue
+- pipelite.executor.awsBatch.definition: The job definition name, name:revision or ARN
+- pipelite.executor.awsBatch.parameters: the job definition parameters applied to the job definition by AWSBatch

 #### Service parameters

 - pipelite.service.name: the name of the pipeline service.
 Only one service with the same name can be active at one